Support for adopters

 What if I disagree with the assessment of our support needs?

-Does the ASF fund support before the adoption order is granted?
+Does the ASGSF fund support before the adoption order is granted?

 On 14 January 2016, the government announced that the Adoption Support Fund can be used to provide therapeutic support for children from the point at which they are placed with their adoptive families.

-Who is eligible for support from the ASF fund?
+Who is eligible for support from the ASGSF fund?

 What about Child and Adolescent Mental Health Services (CAMHS)?